The Crofting Commission regulates

 Tier 2

 These are cases slightly outwith the parameters set for Tier 1 cases and are considered by a Senior Casework Officer.
-Applications can be approved, modified or conditioned at Tier 2.
+Applications can be approved, refused, modified or conditioned at Tier 2.

 Tier 3

 These are cases where Senior Casework Officers at Tier 2 cannot take a decision, typically because it is well outwith parameters and/or there have been objections.
 Tier 3 cases are considered by a casework group of 3 Commissioners.
-Only Tier 3 can refuse an application.

 Application Validity Checks